asheeatusa/Pixel-Art-Maker/README.md

 ## Instructions

-This is the porject i am working on to solidify my DOM skill.
+I am working on to solidify my DOM skill.
 I will keep building and adding cool functionality as i learn more about JS and the DOM API.
 <!-- To get started, open `designs.js` and start building out the app's functionality. -->

 <!-- For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me). -->